 What Organisms are Involved in Needlestick Injuries?

 In reality, almost any microorganism can be transmitted following a needlestick injury, but practically only a handful of organisms are of clinical concern.
-The most important organisms that can be acquired after a needlestick injury include HIV, hepatitis B and hepatitis C. All these three viruses can be acquired by a percutaneous needlestick or splashing of blood on the mucosal surfaces of the body.
+The most important organisms that can be acquired after a needlestick injury include HIV, hepatitis B, and hepatitis C. All these three viruses can be acquired by a percutaneous needlestick or splashing of blood on the mucosal surfaces of the body.
 While HIV primarily affects the immune system, both hepatitis B and C have a predilection for the liver.
 Tetanus should always be considered when a needlestick injury has occurred, and the patient's vaccination history must be obtained.

 Cause and Consequence of Disease from Needlestick Injuries

 Despite the high number of needle sticks that occur in healthcare settings, the majority of healthcare workers do not develop any infection.
 Even if the skin is punctured or there is a spill in the mucous membranes, the majority of individuals do not acquire any organisms.
-There has always been a concern that healthcare workers are at very high risk of developing disease following a needlestick, but the data do not support this belief.
-The risk of a healthcare profession for developing any infection depends on the type of needle, the severity of the injury, type of organism in the patient's blood, and prior vaccination status.
-Finally, one major determining factor whether an infection will develop is the availability of post-exposure prophylaxis (PEP).
+There has always been a concern that healthcare workers are at a very high risk of developing disease following a needlestick, but the data do not support this belief.
+The risk of a healthcare professional for developing any infection depends on the type of needle, the severity of the injury, the type of organism in the patient's blood, and prior vaccination status.
+Finally, one major determining factor in whether an infection will develop is the availability of post-exposure prophylaxis (PEP).